The Strongest Wood Joints: Types, Uses, and Tips

 Titebond Wood Glue

 In terms of water resistance, this adhesive meets ANSI Type II standards [1].
 Because of its durability, you can use it outside without issues.
-It’s also easily sandable.
-It provides a strong binding that sets in a short amount of time.
+What I really love about it is how easily it sands down, making for a cleaner finish.
+Plus, it sets up pretty quickly, so you’re not waiting around all day.

 Titebond wood glue